tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 implementation declines all PSK identities with different SNI values, these two values are always the same.

-Note: Although the resumption ecret depends on the client's second flight, a server which does not request certificate-based client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than
+Note: Although the resumption secret depends on the client's second flight, a server which does not request certificate-based client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than